 This plan identifies a number of recommendations that include elements of implementation, however it is beyond the scope of the plan to include a detailed implementation plan.
 The following suggestions are offered as a starting point for pursuing implementation, and focus on categorizing the recommendations into (somewhat arbitrary) timeframes for consideration.
-"Work has already begun: emphasis needed" refers to recommendations which are currently being pursued, and the predominant need is for acceleration, mobilization, and/or additional resources.
-"Begin immediately" refers to recommendations that the Task Force asks the Town to consider immediately and prioritizes because the Task Force recognizes their importance, they support other recommendations, can potentially be pursued by the Town with more limited partnering requirements, outside or new resources or statutory authority, and in general have a low risk/high reward.
-Those listed "Within one year" are likely to involve more effort, rely more heavily on the creation of partnerships, the development of educational campaigns, and/or input from the community.
+"Work has already begun" refers to recommendations which are currently being pursued, and the predominant need is for acceleration, mobilization, and/or additional resources.
+"Begin immediately" refers to recommendations that could be prioritized because they support other recommendations, can potentially be pursued with more limited partnering requirements, outside or new resources or statutory authority, and in general have a lower risk/higher reward.
+Those listed "Within one year" are likely to involve more effort/resources, rely more heavily on the creation of partnerships, the development of educational campaigns, and/or input from the community.
 Items listed under "Within two years" will likely require significant effort and reliance on potential partners and are subject to some uncertainties.
 Finally, a regulatory based approach to two recommendations is likely to be possible only through changes in state law.
 While this prioritization is offered to attempt to make the entire pallet of recommendations more manageable from an implementation perspective, considerable flexibility is needed, and reasons to adjust the priorities will no doubt arise as part of implementation.
 Additional suggestions on the time frame and next steps are included in the more detailed recommendations in previous sections of the plan.

-Work has already begun: emphasis needed:
+Work has already begun: